 History

 The kava plant has a long and illustrious history in the South Pacific islands, where it has long been used for relaxation and socialization.
 It is used in many traditional ceremonies and events, and it is regarded as a symbol of hospitality and friendship.
-Kava has gained popularity as a natural remedy for anxiety and stress outside of the South Pacific in recent years.
-It is frequently marketed as a safer, more natural alternative to prescription anxiety medications, which can have a variety of side effects.

 Defining Kava